jyfliu/fireplacerock2/README.md

 # Fireplace Rock 2
-Deceptively simple and insanely fun, Fireplace Rock 2 is a fast-paced strategy card game
+Deceptively simple and insanely fun.
+Welcome to fireplacerock2, the strategy card game that's easy to learn and satisfying to master!

 ## How to play